fals/cqrs-clean-eventual-consistency/README.md

 * Respecting policy rules, with dependencies always pointing inward
-* Separation of techology details from the rest of the system
+* Separation of technology details from the rest of the system
 * SOLID
 * Single responsibility of each layer